BaseSecrete/active_hashcash/README.md

 The lists are stored in the model `ActiveHashcash::Reputation::IPv4` and it has to be synchronized by `ActiveHashcash::Reputation::UpdateAllScoresJob.perform_later` anywhere from once per hour to once per day.
 If you update too often you might be blocked.
+Updating reputation (composite primary key + `upsert_all`) probably will not work before Rails 7.1.

-If you don't trust these external lists, don't call that job and delete all records of `IPv4`.
+If you don't trust these external lists, don't call that job and delete all records of `ActiveHashcash::Reputation::IPv4`.

+The penalty can be high enough that the proof of work is almost impossible.
+That is useful to neutralize bots.

 ## Testing Your Application